mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/user-client-scripting.md

 >When referring to attributes of `window`, it is not necessary to include the `window.` prefix.
 JavaScript assumes that *global* symbols should be looked up in the `window` object. `asnaExpo` or `asnaExpo.page` is enough syntax to refer to these objects.

-Will produce the following output to the Browser's Developers `Console`:
+Running your Application with any *Expo Display Page* rendered, will produce the following output on the Browser's Developers `Console`:

 ```
 ~\Pages\Shared\_Layout.cshtml Script running!